 - A large piece of meat should work fine in this recipe without any adjustments.
 The spice rub should make enough for up to 2kg (4.4 lb) of meat.

-I hope that you love this slow cooker beef brisket as much as I did.
-If you have some feedback on this delicious beef dish, then please don’t hesitate to leave a comment below.
-Also, be sure to check out our many other slow cooker beef recipes.
+I hope that you love this slow cooker beef brisket as much as I do.
+If you have some feedback on this delicious beef dish, then please do not hesitate to leave a comment below.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.